62mkv/62mkv.github.io/_posts/2020-09-23-never-ending-spring-app.markdown

 ---
 layout: post
-title:  "The strange case of never-ending Spring application"
+title:  "The strange case of never-ending Java application"
 date: 2020-09-18 20:46
 categories: it java spring
 ---

-# The strange case of never-ending Spring-based Java app

 In this post I will try to keep a record of my attempts to approach and resolve a not-too-obvious problem: problem of a Java application, that seems to not be able to finish execution.